Catholic Church in Afghanistan: Foreign military

 Members of foreign militaries (notably on NATO mission) are served by chaplains embedded within their units.
 In 2009, 17,000 soldiers from the United States stationed in eastern Afghanistan were served by 6 Catholic priests, including Catholic chaplains from other countries.
 Some bases had weekly Masses, while remote posts had Mass every 60 to 90 days.

 In fiction

 In the 2024 film Conclave, a fictional Archbishop of Kabul, Cardinal Vincent Benitez (Carlos Diehz), becomes a serious candidate for the papacy in the papal conclave following the death of a fictional pope.
-Benitez was named a cardinal in petto (in the heart, meaning in secret), presumably to protect him from the risks of serving in the Taliban-run country.
+Benitez was named a cardinal in pectore (in the heart, meaning in secret), presumably to protect him from the risks of serving in the Taliban-run country.